 All campers, CITs and staff will wear masks at all times indoors.
 If there is a need to be unmasked indoors (i.e. taking a water break) campers, CITs and staff will maintain a 6’ physical distance for the duration of the unmasked period.
 Masks are not required when outdoors, provided physical distancing of at least 3’ is largely maintained (i.e., playing a game and briefly running past each other unmasked is fine, directly sitting side by side to eat is not.)

 The use of the spaces at camp are modified to allow for as much unidirectional flow of movement, physical distancing, and spatial barriers as possible.

 All campers, CITs and staff are encouraged to use good hand hygiene throughout the camp day.
-All staff members have small spray bottles of hand sanitizer on their person for camper and CIT use.
 The camp has numerous large containers of hand sanitizer out and available for use at any time.